 Flexible Payment Terms

 There is still much uncertainty regarding coronavirus and its impact on travel.
 While some countries are opening their borders and in-country services are beginning to resume, the situation around the world remains fluid.
 To accommodate this uncertainty, Steppes Travel is offering flexible payment terms to all its clients looking to make new bookings.
 A one-size-fits-all approach is just not practical and so your travel consultant will negotiate with our partners on the ground, to give you the most flexible rates and payment terms possible.
-This will mean reduced deposit amounts, a cooling-off period during which time your deposit is 100% refundable and a final payment date much later than normal.
+This will mean reduced deposit amounts and a final payment date later than normal.
 We will work closely with our friends and partners on the ground, to ensure your financial exposure is kept to a minimum.

 We are working closely with our partners around the world to ensure that you can have the most enjoyable and fulfilled travels possible.
 When you book with Steppes, you have our assurance that protocols will be in place when you travel, with an enhanced focus on hygiene and physical distancing, across the following: